ozanyildiz/ozanyildiz.github.io/_posts/2015-03-28-lisp-smile-on-faces.md

 Lisp and Scala.
 I had never heard of metaprogramming before and I thought that it would be very educational to attend an event like this.
 But I thought I should at least know the dictionary definition of metaprogramming before going.
-Here is the first paragraph of the metaprogramming's wikipedia page:
+Here is the first paragraph of the metaprogramming's Wikipedia page:

 > Metaprogramming is the writing of computer programs with the ability to treat programs as their data.
 It means that a program could be designed to read,